Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 • t = time in years

-This calculator computes both simultaneously and visualizes year-by-year growth, including the inflation-adjusted (real) balance via the Fisher equation.
+This calculator computes both simultaneously and visualizes year-by-year growth.

 The single biggest compound-interest mistake